DmxLarchey/Kruskal-AlmostFull/README.md

 # The external interface

+The installation procedure compiles the code base twice:
+- once under the choice `Base := Prop` and it installs the `KruskalAfProp` library;
+- and once under the choice `Base := Type` and it installs the `KruskalAfType`.

-From the point of view of the external interface, if one wants the `Base := Prop` choice, then the import command would be:
+From the point of view of the _external interface_ of the library, if one wants the `Base := Prop` choice, then the import command would be:
 ```coq
 From KruskalAfProp Require Export base almost_full.
 ```